 - contracting with foreign surety companies bonds that guarantee obligations of natural persons or legal entities when the relevant obligation is to be complied with in the Mexican territory.
 There are certain exceptions to such prohibition; or

-- contracting insurance with foreign insurance companies to cover risks that may occur in the Mexican territory.
+- contracting insurance with foreign insurance companies to cover risks that may occur on Mexican territory.
 Again, there are certain exceptions to such prohibition.

-The economic sanctions imposed by the CNSF may reach an amount of between approximately US$910 and US$455,000.
+The economic sanctions imposed by the CNSF may reach an amount of between approximately US$940 and US$470,000.

 Non-monetary sanctioning powers and behaviour